savirsingh/savirsingh/README.md

 Programming enthusiast, particularly algorithms & data structures.
-I'm a student at the University of Toronto currently enrolled in the Physical & Mathematical Sciences category and plan to pursue a double major in computer science and applied math.
+I'm a student at the University of Toronto currently enrolled in the Physical & Mathematical Sciences category and plan to pursue a double major in computer science and applied mathematics.

 ## Projects
 Some cool closed-source projects I built include: